Omar-Mega-Byte/Beemo/README.md

 **Beemo** was created as a sample e-commerce platform with learning in mind—focused on testing, scalability, and modularity in Spring Boot microservices.

----

 ## 📎 License

 This project is licensed under the MIT License.
 ```

-Let me know if you need help generating a GitHub repo or adding a Swagger UI view for this setup!